 |Ideal for:||800k Traffic / mo|

 |Sign Up Forms:||Yes|

-This plan comes with 5-50 websites, 50-200GB storage, real-time performance and uptime monitoring, capacity for up to 800k monthly visitors, and all the other features of the Ultimate plan.
+This plan comes with a capacity of hosting 5-50 websites, 50-200GB storage, real-time performance and uptime monitoring, capacity for up to 800k monthly visitors, and all the other features of the Ultimate plan.

 You can go through our complete review of GoDaddy’s WordPress hosting to gain better insight.

 Godaddy WordPress Basic vs. Deluxe vs. Ultimate vs. Pro5